We Are What We Are (2013 film)

-We Are What We Are is a 2013 American horror film directed by Jim Mickle and starring Bill Sage, Julia Garner, Ambyr Childers, and Kelly McGillis.
+We Are What We Are is a 2013 American horror film directed by Jim Mickle, and starring Bill Sage, Julia Garner, Ambyr Childers and Kelly McGillis.
 It was screened at the 2013 Sundance Film Festival and in the Directors' Fortnight section at the 2013 Cannes Film Festival.
-It is a remake of the 2010 Mexican film of the same name.
-Both a sequel and prequel have been announced.
+It is a remake of the 2010 Mexican film which is itself a sequel to Cronos.

 Plot

-The Parkers are a somewhat reclusive religious family who are about to undergo a period of ritual fasting.
+The Parkers are a somewhat reclusive religious family living in the Catskill Mountains who are about to undergo a period of ritual fasting.
 After purchasing supplies at a local goods store, Mrs. Parker notices a poster regarding a missing teenage girl.
 She begins bleeding from the mouth and, before she can reach her car, stumbles into a water-logged ditch and drowns.
 Consumed by grief, her husband, Frank, does not show up to identify the body but instead sends his two daughters, Rose and Iris.
 Doctor Barrow, who delivered Frank's young son Rory, explains that an autopsy is mandated by the state.
-During the examination, he finds evidence of Parkinson's disease.
+During the examination, he finds evidence of a prion disease.

 Rose and Iris debate whether they are prepared to take over their mother's religious duties, but Iris is adamant that they perform this year's ritual.
 Rory wanders into his father's shed and finds a young woman held hostage—Frank had abducted her when he saw her car disabled by the side of the road a few months earlier.
 Frank forces his daughters to kill and butcher the captive.
 They reluctantly obey, and the entire family eats her remains.

 Doc Barrow, whose daughter previously had gone missing, becomes suspicious when he finds a bone fragment in a creek.
 Though Sheriff Meeks brushes off his concerns, Barrow is able to convince Deputy Anders to investigate.
 Anders finds more evidence in the creek, only to be confronted by Iris, upon whom he has a crush.
 Anders confesses his feelings for her.
 Confused and overwhelmed with guilt, Iris breaks into tears.
-As Anders comforts her, they begin to have sex, but Frank finds them and kills Anders.
+Anders comforts her, and they have sex, but Frank finds them and kills Anders.